 Anna and I spent some time together crying after this.
 I actually stopped recording because it just really intense emotionally.
 So as I’ve been doing this for so long, talking about pornography, it seems so weird to some people: “Why is she so obsessed with pornography?”
 It’s because it’s evil.
 It’s because it is the epitome of evil and wickedness.
-It’s harmful to our souls, and it’s harmful to anybody who uses it.
+Pornography is harmful to our souls, and it’s harmful to anybody who uses it.
 The darkness that surrounds it is so dark and so harmful.
 And sisters, I just want you to be able to feel the fruits of your own righteousness, of your own good choices.
 When you’re married to someone who uses pornography and they’re continually emotionally and psychologically abusing you, it’s very difficult to feel the fruits of your own good choices.
 That is why God wants us to separate from wickedness in whatever way.
 It’s going to be safe for us.
 We cannot force someone to repent.
 If they want to repent, they will, but we can get to emotional and psychological safety.

 If this podcast is helpful to you, please support it.
 And until next week, stay safe out there.